 - A NSW Electrical Licence

-- Working at Heights, White Card, and CPR/LVR training
+- Certification in Working at Heights, CPR/LVR, and White Card

-- Familiarity with Australian Wiring Rules and electrical safety codes Victoria
+Understanding of the Australian Wiring Rules and relevant safety codes

 Specialisations Growing in Sydney’s Electrical Sector